PKU-ICST-MIPL/TCLSTA_TCSVT2018/README.md

         sh train_resnet50_sp01_spatial.sh
 * Train ```Temporal-level attention network``` based on the obtained spatial attention model, with freezing the weights of ```Connection network``` and ```Spatial-level attention network```.

-        Sample 10 frames for each video<br/>
+        Sample 10 frames for each video
         sh train_resnet50_sp01_spatial_temporal_frozen.sh
 * Train the spatial-temporal attention model jointly based on the obtained model by the last step.